 I was educated at a comprehensive school in west London, and went from there to Oxford where I read English and French at New College.
 I then left for California and in 2003 got my PhD in French from UC Berkeley.
 My first job was at the University of Michigan; I came back to the UK in 2009 to teach at University College London, before moving to Trinity in 2017.

-I teach Trinity students across the first-year Prelims course in French, and in second and final years, I teach sixteenth and seventeenth-century French literature and culture (Papers VII and X) and various optional papers (Paper XII) on histories of race and on humans and the natural world.
+I teach Trinity students across the first-year Prelims course in French.
+In second and final years, I teach sixteenth and seventeenth-century French literature and culture (Papers VII and X) and am also involved with various optional papers (Paper XII) on histories of race and on humans and the natural world.
 I also teach translation into English, and lately have been using these classes as a way to introduce students to contemporary authors and critics from across the Francophone world.
-For the Faculty, I lecture on a range of early modern topics: this year I will be taking up discussions of gender in early modern women’s writing across various genres, and, alongside other colleagues working on histories of race, am also teaching on the early modern Americas.
+For the Faculty, I lecture on a range of early modern topics: this year I will be taking up discussions of gender and sexuality in early modern writing across various genres, and, alongside other colleagues working on histories of race, am also teaching on the early modern Americas.
 I’m committed to dialogues between early modern writing and critical theory, broadly considered, and that dialogue is very much at work in my teaching practice.